NateEag/audio-engine/readme.md

 If not, roll up my sleeves and learn enough fundamentals to add whatever's missing to the best candidate.

+[Genode](https://genode.org/about/index) sounds interesting, though it's not clear to me that it's a hard-real-time OS (the comments in the HN article where I found it made it sound like it was).

+[TessellationOS](https://tessellation.cs.berkeley.edu/) is a research project that's precisely about real-time media and apportioning hard resources to meet QoS guarantees; there are some papers about applying it to audio synthesis.
+It's not clear to me this is or ever will be OSS, though.

 ### Port Interactive DSP Patch To Chosen OS